 Configuring Key pages

-Key pages divide a web application into relevant parts based on URL patterns.
+Key pages divide a web application into relevant parts based on URL patterns, and events detected based on CSS selectors and/or browser tab titles.
 This way, you can gain insights on business-critical points of end-users journey by allowing you to:

 Tag page view events, even if you disable URL collection for specific applications for privacy reasons.
 Upon detecting an event, Nexthink browser extension tags the page view or usage event with the pre-defined key pages.

-Track the usage of different parts of an application, unlike URLs, which are not available on
+Track the usage of different parts or elements of an application, unlike URLs, which are not available on

 web.events